"

 An RFID tag allows interested parties to track the location of packages in transit.

 Have you ever tracked a package that you were sending or receiving and seen its progress through the supply chain?
-This is done using track-and-trace software that monitors the progress of physical goods through the supply chain process, often by means of a radio-frequency identification tag.
-Radio-frequency identification (RFID) uses electromagnetic fields to identify and track tags attached to objects automatically.
+This is achieved using track-and-trace software that monitors the progress of physical goods through the supply chain process, typically using a radio-frequency identification (RFID) tag.
+Radio-frequency identification (RFID) utilises electromagnetic fields to identify and track tags attached to objects automatically.
 The tags contain electronically stored information.
 Passive tags collect energy from a nearby RFID reader’s interrogating radio waves.
 RFID tags are used in many industries.
 For example, an RFID tag attached to an automobile during production can be used to track its progress through the assembly line, and RFID-tagged pharmaceuticals can be tracked through warehouses during the supply chain process.

 1. National Science Foundation [NSF]. (n.d.)
 Manufacturing: the forms of things unknown. https://www.nsf.gov/about/history/nsf0050/pdf/manufacturing.pdf